-On a quarterly basis Staff and/or a Consultant will furnish the Investment Committee and/or Board with an in-depth evaluation of each Manager which will include a comparison of the Manager to its Contract benchmark and a peer universe of Managers using a similar investment style.
-This report shall include an analysis of the sources of Managers' returns (stock selection, industry selection, asset allocation, etc.) and shall identify which decisions enhanced or diminished performance.
+On a semi-annual basis Staff and/or a Consultant will furnish the Investment Committee and/or Board with an in-depth evaluation of each Manager which will include a comparison of the Manager to its Contract benchmark and a peer universe of Managers using a similar investment style.
+This report shall include an analysis of the sources of Managers' returns and risks and provide attribution for both, identifying which decisions enhanced or diminished performance.